 A trade union exists to look after the interests of its members.
 Within Norway, a trade union’s most important role is to fight for better pay and working conditions for its members.

-Most trade unions are affiliated to a national federation, which is typically affiliated to a main confederation of employees.
+Most trade unions focus on a specific job role and/or Norwegian industry.
+Most are affiliated to a national federation, which is typically affiliated to a main confederation of employees.

 For example, most working journalists in Norway become members of the Norwegian Union of Journalists [Norsk Journalistlag], which is a member of the Norwegian Press Association (Norsk Presseforbund) along with 11 other organisations.

 There are four main employee confederations in Norway.
 The biggest is the Confederation of Norwegian Trade Unions, commonly known as LO, which has approximately 880,000 members across 21 national federations as members.

 One of its members, the Norwegian United Federation of Trade Unions (Fellesforbundet) is the country’s largest private sector union, with approximately 160,000 members.